NekSfiris/Cpp-Test-Cases/README.md

 # Cpp-Test-Cases

 Multiple problems solved using OOP and the C++ STL.
-Mostly found on LeetCode.
+Problems are mostly from LeetCode.

 ### Build